adarshsudhi/NorSe/README.md

 <h1 align='center'>Disclaimer</h1>

 ```
-Nebula does not own or have any affiliation with the songs and other content available through the app.
+NorSe does not own or have any affiliation with the songs and other content available through the app.
 All songs and other content are the property of their respective owners and are protected by copyright law.
-Nebula holds no liability for any copyright infringement or other violations of intellectual property rights
+NorSe holds no liability for any copyright infringement or other violations of intellectual property rights
 that may arise from the use of the songs and other content accessible through the app.
-Nebula uses third-party plugins and
+NorSe uses third-party plugins and
 is not responsible for any harm or damage to the respective owners or any other parties resulting from the use
 of the songs and other content through the third-party plugins.
 By using the app, you agree to use the songs and other content only for personal, non-commercial purposes